 Who are 2TravelDads?

-Chris and I (I’m Rob, Hi!) have been together for 10+ years.
+Chris and I (I’m Rob, Hi!) have been together for 13+ years.
 We’ve been legally married since 2013.
-Before kids we were just another couple exploring the world, but now with our little dudes we’re 2TravelDads… and we keep on traveling.
+Before kids we were just another couple exploring the world, but now with our little dudes we’re 2TravelDads… and we keep on traveling and now we share everything via our LGBT family travel blog.

 We contribute to a variety of blogs and news outlets, and have been featured by GaysWithKids, Gay Star News and Yonderbound.
 The Huffington Post listed us as one of the “world’s top male travel bloggers”.
+We also write for Twist Travel Magazine and a variety of other publications that enjoy our voice and perspective.
 We’re based in the Seattle area, but our next stop: everywhere else… What else do you want to know about 2TravelDads?

 When the two dads are at home

 We’re fortunate that our jobs have us together as a family nearly all the time, working from home or on the road together.
-We each have our responsibilities for maintaining and growing 2TravelDads, but there’s more to us than that.
+We each have our responsibilities for maintaining and growing 2TravelDads, but there’s more to us than that (even though running the coolest gay dad travel blog on earth is a full time job).

-We’re homeschooling the kids as of right now because we feel that the education offered by traveling and being IN the world is often greater than what small kids will take from a classroom.
+We’re homeschooling the kids!!
+Because we feel that the education offered by traveling and being IN the world is often greater than what small kids will take from a classroom, we’ve made the decision to travel as much as possible while the kids are small and still interested in hanging out with us.
+We supplement our education via travel with approved structured curricula, but our focus, and what we aim to share through our family travel blog, is education and gaining a broad world view via travel.
 There’s something to be said about a tried and true education through a school though, so keep tuned for developments in our world-schooling journey.

 Questions for the two dads